Preselector gearbox: Semi-automatic transmissions

 Semi-automatic transmissions, usually in the form of clutchless manual transmissions, only automate the clutch system, and have used various different control systems to facilitate clutch operation, while still requiring the driver's input to manually change gear.
 These systems were introduced by numerous production car manufacturers, prior to the arrival and production of hydraulic automatic transmissions, starting from the mid-1930s, to the early-to-mid-1990s.
 These systems would either fully eliminate the clutch pedal, or would retain the clutch pedal, but the clutch would only be required to be operated for performing standing starts from a stationary position, not for shifting gears.

-Further advancements and development were introduced later, and several other methods were been used to automate the process of clutch operation and gear selection together simultaneously, most notably with the modern automated manual transmission, introduced by several car manufacturers in the 1990s, but was first pioneered by Isuzu, with their NAVi5 transmission, in 1985.
+Further advancements and development were introduced later, and several other methods have been used to automate the process of clutch operation and gear selection together simultaneously, most notably with the modern automated manual transmission, introduced by several car manufacturers in the 1990s, but first pioneered by Isuzu, with their NAVi5 transmission, in 1985.